 About this listing

-Modern conveniences, elegant finishes in 19th century house.
-Full-floor master suite (on 2nd floor) private entry, private bath, 10-foot ceilings, hardwood floors, central AC & chandeliers.
-3 subway lines just across the street to all of NYC fast.
+PLEASE READ ENTIRE LISTING: Modern conveniences, elegant finishes in 19th century, full-floor master suite (2nd floor).
+Private entry, private bath, 10-foot ceilings, central AC, chandeliers.
+3 subway lines across the street.
+Not a full kitchen.

-Suite is furnished for comfort and technology needs: Queen-size Duxiana bed, 32" Sony flat screen HDTV and Bose SoundDock.
+Suite is furnished for comfort and technology needs: Queen-size Duxiana bed, 32" Sony flat screen HDTV.
 Antique bachelor's chest to unpack your clothes.
 Private en suite bathroom has deep whirlpool Zen tub, European vanity, Duravit toilet and carrera marble floor.

 Bedroom is at the rear of the house.

-Living room with two windows overlooks a prairie fire apple tree in the front garden.
+Living room/lounge with two windows overlooks a prairie fire apple tree in the front garden.
 Cozy up on the down-filled sofa in front of the romantic, but alas, non-working fireplace.
 There’s a desk for computer use and a compact refrigerator for beverages and snacks.
 Please note: there is not a full kitchen.
-When possible we share our well-equipped chef's kitchen .
+All the fabulous cafes, delis and restaurants of NYC are just outside our door.

 IMPORTANT: There is construction on a large building on the corner of our block.
-Now our next door neighbor has begun a renovation.
-There may be construction noise on weekdays from 7:00 am - 4:00 pm.
+There may be construction noise weekdays from 7:00 am - 4:00 pm.
 Some days there is no activity and it is as quiet as ever.
 The apartment is peaceful in the evenings; early risers sleep very comfortably.
 We don’t want you to be disappointed.
 Our price reflects a discount because of possible noise in daytime hours.

 The suite is on the parlor floor (9 steps up from the street).
 It accommodates two adults.
 It is not child-proof or child-friendly so we are unable to accept infants or children.